Everest Base Camp Trek 14 Days : Cost, Itinerary & Tips

 • Time:30 Min Fly

-After breakfast, our representative will also take you to Tribhuvan International Airport in time for your flight.
-Should you stay longer at Nepal or have a late flight, please note that the hotel check-out time is 11 am-12 pm
+After breakfast, our friendly representative will accompany you to Tribhuvan International Airport to ensure you arrive on time for your flight.
+If your travel plans include an extended stay in Nepal or a late departure, please note that hotel check-out is at 12:00 PM.

 • Accommodation:Hotel